 We will also learn SharePoint workflow basics, SharePoint workflow actions, stages, conditions, workflow initiation forms, site workflows etc.

 SharePoint Workflow is an automated business process that is easy to develop.
 These workflows are preprogrammed mini-applications which is designed to save your time, money and also more efficiency to tasks that you can perform on a regular basis.

-SharePoint workflows required less developer knowledge, that means you don’t need any technical knowledge to create SharePoint Workflow.
+SharePoint workflows required less developer knowledge, which means you don’t need any technical knowledge to create SharePoint Workflow.